Intuitive Eating for Diabetes: An In-Depth Guide

 How Does Type 2 Diabetes Affect The Latine Community?

 The Latine community has higher rates of type 2 diabetes than non-Hispanic whites, due in part to genetics.
-According to the CDC, Latine adults have over a 50% chance of developing type 2 diabetes, while the U.S. adult population overall has a 40% chance.
+According to the CDC, 11.7% of Hispanic adults have been diagnosed with diabetes, compared to just 6.9% of non-Hispanic White adults.

 Latine individuals in the U.S. face unique challenges when it comes to preventing and treating type 2 diabetes including low socioeconomic status, lack of educational materials in Spanish, and less access to high-quality healthcare.